uit-hdl/uit-hdl.github.io/software.md

 21. [Mario](https://www.cs.uit.no/hdl/code/mario/mario.zip) is a system for interactive data analysis built on top of the HBase storage system.
 22. [Benchmark](https://www.cs.uit.no/hdl/code/mario/hbase-evaluation.zip) used to evaluate the performance of Hbase using data and access pattern found in typical biological data processing tools.

-We have developed a system for data management and standardized preprocessing of the data in the NOWAC study.
+We have developed a system for data management and standardized preprocessing of the data in the NOWAC study:
 23. [nowaclite](https://ice-git.cs.uit.no/nowac/nowac): R based data management for biinformatics data.
 24. [NOWAC R package](https://ice-git.cs.uit.no/nowac/nowac): has information about the available datasets and analyses you can run on them. (closed source)
 25. [Pippeline](https://ice-git.cs.uit.no/nowac/pippeline): standardized  and interactive pipeline for NOWAC data preprocessing.